KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 * `enabledFullProfileCount` an integer related to the number of profiles to enable listed in `pEnabledFullProfiles`.
 * `pEnabledFullProfiles` is a pointer to an array of `VpProfileProperties` structure specifying the profiles to enable.
 If not profiles is enabled, the value is nullptr.
 * `enabledProfileBlockCount` an integer related to the number of profile capabilities blocks to enable listed in `pEnabledProfileBlocks`.
 * `pEnabledProfileBlocks` is a pointer to an array of `VpBlockProperties` structure specifying the profiles capabilities blocks to enable.
-If not capabilities block is enabled, the value is nullptr.
+If not capabilities block is enabled, the value is `NULL`.

 The behavior of `vpCreateInstance` is to enable all extensions and features listed by the profiles, the capabilities blocks and in the `pNext` chain of `VkInstanceCreateInfo`.